 In accordance with the Illinois Natural Areas Preservation Act, dogs and bicycles are not allowed within the Brewster Creek Marsh Nature Preserve.

 Horseback riders should park their trailers in the gravel lot on the east side of Powis Road and should not ride in developed recreational areas, such as picnic areas and campgrounds.

-Pratt’s Wayne Woods offers 58 acres of the finest fishing in the county at Pickerel Lake, Catfish Pond, Horsetail Pond, Beaver Slough and Harrier Lake, which is catch-and-release only.
-The District periodically stocks all but Beaver Slough with channel catfish and largemouth bass, but all five contain several popular species.
-In particular, Pickerel Lake, which features limestone shorelines and two fishing piers, offers rainbow trout, northern pike and crappie.
+Pratt’s Wayne Woods offers 58 acres of the finest fishing in the county at Pickerel Lake, Catfish Pond, Horsetail Pond, Beaver Slough and catch-and-release-only Harrier Lake.
+All five lakes contain largemouth bass, catfish and other popular species; Pickerel Lake contains rainbow trout as well.